hapax/hapax.github.io/assets/mindjam.md

 idealism is mendacity in the face of what is necessary—but love it.
 </span>

-Nietzsche made a virtue of necessity, or rather, of the love of necessity.
+Nietzsche literally made a virtue of necessity, or more precisely, of the love of necessity.